PurpleKingdomGames/ultraviolet/README.md

 - Although Ultraviolet is based on GLSL 300, I've kept `texture2D` and `textureCube` from WebGL 1.0 and it is rewritten to `texture` for WebGL 2.0.
 This allows us to be more specific on the API.
 - Preprocessor directives largely don't exist, but `#define` supported for special cases where you need to define a global value based on a non-constant value.
 - Ultraviolet supports the % operator where GLSL does not.

+Inlining external stuff:
+- Here, 'external' means 'not inside the body of your shader'.
+- Handy for testing!
+- You cannot inline external `val`s.
+- You can inline external defs into your code and they turn up more or less as expected.
+- A def that is essentially a call but reference val such as `inline def x = 1.0f` will have it's value inlined.
+- A def that is a function, laid out like a method e.g. `inline def foo(c: Int): Int = c + 1` will be embedded as a function called `foo`, the argument `c` will be ignored however, and the value passed will be inlined.
+Bit weird.
+- A def that is a lambda however, will be embedded with a new name and will work exactly as you'd expect, recommend you do this! `inline def foo: Int => Int = c => c + 1`